-The Receive GeoJSON on a REST Endpoint Input Connector can be used to receive and adapt event data, formatted as GeoJSON, on a REST endpoint hosted by ArcGIS GeoEvent Server.
-Given a standard GeoEvent Server configuration, data providers should expect to send data via HTTP/POST to an endpoint formatted as https://<machine_name>.<domain>:6143/geoevent/rest/receiver/name where name is the name of the configured input connector.
+The Receive GeoJSON on a REST Endpoint input connector can be used to receive and adapt event data, formatted as GeoJSON, on a REST endpoint hosted by ArcGIS GeoEvent Server.
+Given a standard GeoEvent Server configuration, data providers should expect to send data through HTTP/POST to an endpoint formatted as https://<machine_name>.<domain>:6143/geoevent/rest/receiver/name in which name is the name of the configured input connector.

 For more information on examples of GeoJSON data record formatting, see the GeoJSON specification.

 Keep the following in mind when using the Receive GeoJSON on a REST Endpoint input connector:

 - Use this input connector to receive data, formatted as GeoJSON, sent using an HTTP/POST to a GeoEvent Server hosted REST endpoint.

 - This input connector pairs the GeoJSON inbound adapter with the HTTP inbound transport.

 - A typical GeoJSON FeatureCollection is illustrated above.
 The collection in this example has two GeoJSON feature records.

 - The adapter will handle both single GeoJSON feature records and GeoJSON FeatureCollection records.

 - Like feature JSON, GeoJSON is a subtype of generic JSON.
 DifferentGeoEvent Server adapters are used to process these specific formats.